 This issue also formed the basis for a pair of 2018 challenges to Mr Gary Born in KS Invest and Mathias Kruck.
-In each case, Spain's challenge was premised on the ground that Mr Born had prejudged issues relevant to the case, said to be demonstrated by Mr Born's (1) dissenting opinion in JWS Solar; (2) questioning of counsel in Masdar; (3) questioning of a fact witness presented by Spain during the hearing in KS Invest.
-(3)
+In each case, Spain's challenge was premised on the ground that Mr Born had prejudged issues relevant to the case, said to be demonstrated by Mr Born's: (1) dissenting opinion in JWS Solar; (2) questioning of counsel in Masdar; and (3) questioning of a fact witness presented by Spain during the hearing in KS Invest.

 The unchallenged arbitrators in Mathias Kruck issued their decision in March 2018, rejecting Spain's challenge.
 Dealing first with Mr Born's dissenting opinion in the JWS Solar case, the unchallenged arbitrators noted that the analysis and opinions contained therein were fact-specific to that particular case and accordingly did not consider that it gave rise to any doubts as to Mr Born's impartiality in the present case.
 The unchallenged arbitrators also found that there was nothing improper in Mr Born's questioning of counsel and witnesses in the Masdar and KS Invest cases.
 The reasoning set out in the Mathias Kruck decision was thereafter adopted by the unchallenged arbitrators in rejecting Spain's parallel challenge in KS Invest.
+Notwithstanding the twin decisions of the two sets of unchallenged arbitrators, Mr Born went on to resign from both the Mathias Kruck and KS Invest tribunals.

-This issue also arose in Venezuela's three separate challenges to Mr Castellanos Howell.101 In those cases, Venezuela took issues with an article written by Mr Castellanos Howell and published in a Guatemalan daily newspaper in 2017, 'The Ideologization of Justice'.102 This article discussed proposed amendments to the Guatemalan Constitution, detractors of which argued would lead 'to a scenario like Venezuela'.
-Commenting on the debate, Mr Castellanos Howell rejected the suggestion that the proposed amendments to the constitution would result in 'imminent "Venezuelisation", described as a 'scenario where there is no judicial independency from other branches of government'.103
+This issue also arose in Venezuela's three separate challenges to Mr Castellanos Howell.
+In those cases, Venezuela took issues with an article written by Mr Castellanos Howell and published in a Guatemalan daily newspaper in 2017, 'The Ideologization of Justice'.
+This article discussed proposed amendments to the Guatemalan Constitution, detractors of which argued would lead 'to a scenario like Venezuela'.
+Commenting on the debate, Mr Castellanos Howell rejected the suggestion that the proposed amendments to the constitution would result in 'imminent "Venezuelisation", described as a 'scenario where there is no judicial independency from other branches of government'.

 In rejecting the Blue Bank annulment proposal, the unchallenged committee members held that it was not possible to extrapolate from the article any explicit criticism, or prior judgment, of Venezuela by Mr Castellanos Howell.
 Rather, the article was intended to reproduce and comment on the views expressed by opponents to constitutional reform, and upon which Mr Castellanos Howell did not imply any value judgement.
-104